Discarded-Team/Pyndemic/plan.md

 11 - usecube - reduces the remaining amount of a given colour of cube by 1.
-12 - getidd - returns the cards in the infection deck discard pile 13 - getpdd - returns the cards in the player deck pile
+12 - getidd - returns the cards in the infection deck discard pile 13 - getpdd - returns the cards in the player deck pile 14 - discard - for a given player discards a given card from their hand.
 ***C - Class - playeraction***
+1 - mp - move a given player from a given location to another adjacent location, for an action.
+2 - df - move a given player to given location dicarding the card of the destination city from their hand.
+3 - cf - move a given player to a given location discarding the card of their current location from their hand.
+4 - sf - move a given player from a given location to a given destination where there is a research station present at each locaton.
+5 - td - remove 1 cube of a given colour from a given city, or all cubes of that colour if a cure has been discovered.
+6 - cd - discard 5 given cards of the same colour to discover a cure for a disease.
+7 - sk - moves a given card from a given player to another given player when both are in the same city and the city named on the card.
+8 - br - a given player builds a research station in a given city discarding that city card if they are in the city on the card

+- build a research station